-Students who wish to make a complaint regarding a specific course should make every effort to resolve the issue with the course director as appropriate.
-If the student is not able to resolve the issue, the complaint should then be forwarded to the Division Director.
-For issues not resolved at the level of the Division Director, students can bring the complaint to the Office of Academic Administration for review.
-For complaints related to an appeal of a grade, please see "Guidelines for Appeal of a Final Grade" section.
-For complaints related to an appeal of an Academic Performance Committee decision, please see the "Academic Performance Committee Policies and Procedures" section.
-For complaints related to an appeal of a disciplinary hearing panel, please see the "Student Professional Misconduct Disciplinary Hearing Process" section.
-Students who wish to make a complaint regarding academic policies or procedures, course scheduling concerns, academic resources, or issues of academic performance should forward the complaint to the Office of Academic Administration.
+Students who wish to discuss specific course concerns should make every effort to resolve the issue with the course director as appropriate.
+If the student is not able to resolve the issue, the issue should then be forwarded to the Division Director.
+For issues not resolved at the level of the Division Director, students can bring the issue to the Office of Academic Administration for review.
+For matters related to an appeal of a grade, please see "Guidelines for Appeal of a Final Grade" section.
+For matters related to an appeal of an Academic Performance Committee decision, please see the "Academic Performance Committee Policies and Procedures" section.
+For matters related to an appeal of a disciplinary hearing panel, please see the "Student Professional Misconduct Disciplinary Hearing Process" section.
+Students who wish to discuss issues regarding academic policies or procedures, course scheduling concerns, academic resources, or issues of academic performance should forward the issue to the Office of Academic Administration.

-Students who wish to make a complaint regarding clinic issues and/or clinical operations should seek out the direction of his or her Clinic Lead, if appropriate.
-For matters not resolved at the Clinic Lead level at the Corktown Campus, students should forward the complaint to the Assistant Dean for Clinic Administration.
-For matters at the University Health Center (UHC), students should forward the complaint to the Assistant Dean for Clinic Administration.
+Students who wish to discuss issues regarding clinic and/or clinical operations should seek out the direction of their Clinic Lead, if appropriate.
+For matters not resolved at the Clinic Lead level at the Corktown Campus, students should forward the issue to the Assistant Dean for Clinic Administration.

-Students who wish to make a complaint regarding academic support resources, facilities and campus resources, programs or events, or issues related to student services should forward the complaint to the Office of Student Services & Enrollment Management.
-Students can also voice complaints or concerns to their respective class officers to be discussed at monthly Dean's meetings with members of administration.
-In addition, the Office of Student Services & Enrollment Management is available to hear any complaint (course-specific, academic, clinical, etc.) in an effort to assist the student in determining the appropriate course of action or to facilitate resolution of the matter.
-Rev: 8/16/04, 7/17
+Students who wish to discuss issues regarding academic support resources, facilities and campus resources, programs or events, or matters related to student services should forward the issue to the Office of Student Services & Enrollment Management.
+Students can also voice issues or concerns to their respective class officers to be discussed at monthly Dean's meetings with members of administration.
+In addition, the Office of Student Services & Enrollment Management is available to hear any issue (course-specific, academic, clinical, etc.) in an effort to assist the student in determining the appropriate course of action or to facilitate resolution of the matter.